joepdooper/audiovisualize/README.md

 # AudioVisualize

 **AudioVisualize** is a 2.3 kB JavaScript module that leverages the power of the Web Audio API to visualize and analyze audio in your web applications.
 It provides an easy-to-use interface for loading audio, extracting audio data, and creating visualizations.
-Check out this [example](#example) to learn how to bring your audio data to life with some simple visuals.
+Check out these [examples](#examples) to learn how to bring your audio data to life with some simple visuals.

 ## Features